nicojapas/BER-DAFT-JAN21/Lessons/2.02_datawarehouse_operators/lesson.md

 select substring_index(issued, ' ', 1) from bank.card;
 ```

-:exclamation: Note for instructor: The idea behind the last query is to select the date part from the column 'issued' in the `card` table.
-Even though it looks like data is in DateTime format, but it is actually a string.
-We will use this later to convert the extracted _date_ which will be in the _string_ format to the _date_ format.

 </details>

 ### :pencil2: Check for Understanding - Class activity/quick quiz

-> :clock10: 10 min

 <details>
   <summary> Click for Instructions: Activity 4 </summary>